Max Born, the quantum physicist who warned the world about 'the cause of all evil' | Science

 That the scientist who postulated that one could only determine the probability of the position of an electron in the atom at any given time—discarding Newton’s laws and opening the door to atomic physics—would be concerned with such questions was not strange.

-Born had followed the advice his father gave him when he was young all his life: never specialize.
+All his life Born followed the advice his father gave him when he was young: never specialize.

 Therefore, he never stopped studying music, art, philosophy and literature.